 Managers complete annual appraisals with their staff and use these to discuss behaviours, identify training and development needs, and develop plans to address these needs.
-Exit interviews also ensure the council learns is a learning organisation

 Following the introduction of the apprenticeship levy the council now has over 276 new and upskilling apprentices.
 A leadership and management development programme offers aspiring and developing managers the opportunity to complete accredited qualifications using levy funding.
 In addition, the council now has the highest proportion of staff aged under 25 in recent years - currently standing at 6.8%, some of whom are employed as apprentices.